Leo Tolstoy

 3

-War is more terrible than ever before.
+War is more terrible than ever.
 A skillful artist in this field, the ingenious killer General Moltke, made this strange reply to the peace delegates:

 “War is a sacred, divine institution, it is one of the sacred laws of the world.
-It maintains all the great and noble feelings in people: honor, selflessness, virtue, courage—in a word, it saves people from repulsive materialism.”
+It maintains all the great and noble feelings in men: honor, selflessness, virtue, courage—in a word, it saves men from repulsive materialism.”

 — Guy de Maupassant